Michael O'Connor (footballer, born 1960): International career

 On 25 February 1981, O'Connor played for Republic of Ireland U21 at Anfield.

-Management
+Management career

-In May 1992 O'Connor was appointed player manager at Athlone Town.

-In the 1993–94 League of Ireland First Division season he guided them to promotion.

-However they got relegated by penalties in 1996 with Michael retiring as a player and resigning as manager.
+In May 1992, O'Connor was appointed player manager at Athlone Town.
+In the 1993–94 League of Ireland First Division season, he guided them to promotion.
+However, they got relegated by penalties in 1996 with O'Connor retiring as a player and resigning as manager.

 He was appointed manager again for a second spell for the 2006 season.
 His first game in charge was also the club's first game at their new stadium in Lissywoollen but he resigned in July 2007.

-Personal life

-The O'Connor name is synonymous with Athlone Town as another brother Padraig O'Connor played for the club.